ManuelCarrascoY/openworm_tools/README.md

     ./attach_to_container.sh -n ContainerName

-Once within, run an ´ls´ command and make sure you can find the PyOpenWorn, c302, neuron, sibernetic, pyNeuroML, master_openworm.py and shared directories.
+Once within, run an `ls` command and make sure you can find the PyOpenWorn, c302, neuron, sibernetic, pyNeuroML, master_openworm.py and shared directories.
 To close the container type ´exit´, to escape the container use: *Ctrl+P* and *Ctrl+Q*.

 Once the Container is build, if you want to close and erase it (note this will delete any work done inside that container):